johanblomgren/cordova-plugin-indexappcontent/README.md

 Without calling this function a subsequent call to manipulate the index is only possible after 1440 minutes (= 24 hours) !

+Example:
+- You call ```setIndexingInterval``` and specify 5min.
+You call ```setItems``` for the first time and function will be executed successfully.
+- You call ```setItems``` again after 2min.
+Spotlight index will NOT be updated and error callback gets invoked.
+- You call ```setItems``` after 6 min and function will be executed successfully.

 ## Tests

 The plugin is covered by automatic and manual tests implemented in Jasmine and following the [Cordova test framework](https://github.com/apache/cordova-plugin-test-framework) approach.

-You can create a test application and install the tests by doing the following steps:
+You can create a test application with the tests by doing the following steps:

 ```
 cordova create indexAppContentTestApp --template cordova-template-test-framework